Text Copied

 The absolute list of topics published and subscribed by all devices connected to the broker.

-The connection of device with the broker may be restricted / interrupted due to so many reasons.
-The Device Log tab contains a list of errors occurred while connecting a device to the broker.
+The connection of the device with the broker may be restricted/interrupted for so many reasons.
+The Device Log tab contains a list of errors that occurred while connecting a device to the broker.
 This helps you know the reason behind the failure.

 The below list helps you to identify the reason for the error.